SmarterApp/AP_IMRT/deploy/Deployment.AWS.md

 * Read data from the tables in the `imrt` database that store item-related data
-* Create temporary tables to store interim query results, etc **NOTE:** Application-specific tables will not be available; these tables drive application functionality and will not provide data useful for reporting purposes
+* Create temporary tables to store interim query results, etc

+**NOTE:** Application-specific tables will not be available; these tables drive application functionality and will not provide data useful for reporting purposes.